Primaloft Breaks Out on Its Own: Parent Albany Intl. Sells Insulation Brand for $38 Million

 PrimaLoft will become its own independent company as its parent firm Albany International has agreed to sell the insulation brand for $38 million to its current management team in partnership with Prudential Capital Partners.

 Michael Joyce, the former president of Albany International’s Applied Technology Group, will lead the new PrimaLoft Inc. as president and CEO.
 Prudential Capital Partners provided funding for the deal.

-The company employs about 20 people at its offices in Albany, N.Y. and another 20 people overseas with offices in Ballo, Italy and Munich, Germany.
+The company employs about 20 people at its offices in Albany, New York and another 20 people overseas with offices in Ballo, Italy and Munich, Germany.
 PrimaLoft will remain headquartered within Albany International’s offices for the near term, officials say.
 All employees are remaining with the company.

-“Long term, our brand partners will benefit from streamlined and improved customer service, accelerated development of new and highly innovative products and further strengthening of the PrimaLoft brand,” says Joe Rumiesz, vice president and general manager of PrimaLoft.
+“Long term, our brand partners will benefit from streamlined and improved customer service, accelerated development of new and highly innovative products, and further strengthening of the PrimaLoft brand,” said Joe Rumiesz, vice president and general manager of PrimaLoft.

 Albany International, which is a public company (NYSE: ABI), has reported strong financial results for its PrimaLoft business in the previous two quarters, including a 47 percent jump in PrimaLoft sales to more than $5.2 million in the fourth quarter 2011, compared to a year ago, and a 25 percent rise in sales to nearly $8.5 million in the first quarter 2012.
 Quarterly operating profits for Primaloft came in at $2.23 million in the fourth quarter, and $1.55 million in the first quarter.

 Those positive figures might seem contrary to expectations from an insulation brand after one of the warmest winters in U.S. history, but officials say PrimaLoft was able to benefit from a cold snap in Europe, plus retailers placing orders earlier than the previous year, well before the weak winter presented itself.